Coding-sauna-ry/Escape/README.md

 Not familiar what A* and Dijkstra are?
 Well, you'd better figure it out.

 A [map](https://github.com/Coding-sauna-ry/Escape/blob/main/Escape-map.png) is ready for you.
-From the Start point, consider the nodes, implement A* & Dijkstra algorithms to reach the Destination.
-Explain them to the Judge.
+From the Start point, consider the vertices, implement A* & Dijkstra algorithms to determine what combination of vertices is the shortest way to reach the Destination.

+Then, explain the pathfinding algorithms to the Judge.

 ## 📚 To make your life a bit easier 📚
 You are free to use whatever resources to gain understanding.
 The below are just few ones i found: